kyma-project/kyma/docs/helm-broker/docs/03-02-bind-bundles.md

 ---

 If you defined in the `meta.yaml` file that your plan is bindable, you must also create a `bind.yaml` file.
-The `bind.yaml` file supports the [Service Catalog](https://github.com/kubernetes-incubator/service-catalog) binding concept.
-It is mandatory for all bindable plans as it contains information needed in the binding process.
+The `bind.yaml` file supports the Service Catalog binding concept.
+It is mandatory for all bindable plans as it contains information needed during the binding process.
 Currently, Kyma supports only the [credentials-type binding](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md#types-of-binding).

 >**NOTE:** Resolving the values from the `bind.yaml` file is a post-provision action.
 If this operation ends with an error, the provisioning also fails.